2019 Student Loans Speakers

 Regional Sales Manager, Todd, Bremer & Lawson, Inc.

-Executive VP of Sales & Marketing, Reliant Capital Solutions, LLC
+Executive VP of Sales & Marketing, Reliant Capital Solutions

 After nearly 20 years in the hospitality industry, including owning a Bed & Breakfast, James began his career in the collections industry with Higher Education more than 30 years ago.
 Currently he is the Executive VP of Sales & Marketing for Reliant Capital Solutions where he has successfully partnered with nearly 200 institutions.
 James co-founded HEARO more than 10 years ago, as well as co-founding ECHEAO just over 2 years ago (both of which he is still an active committee member of).
 He is the creator of the Perkins Forum, partnering with ECSI, in presenting a couple of dozen workshops across the country discussing Perkins from birth to grave.
 He also served on the PacWest SFS steering committee for 2 terms and is now one of the first commercial partners to serve on the Massachusetts Bursar Association steering committee.
 James also enjoys being married, his 4 adult children and 4 grandchildren, and running mountain trails and on the beach.

-Associate Director of Student Accounts Services, Northeastern University
+Associate Director for Student Financial Services, Morehouse College

 Bio coming soon.